scanozcan/Caspex-binding-site-predictor/README.md

-# CasPEX Binding Zone Predictor
+# CASPEX TF-Binding Zone Predictor

 A single-file R pipeline that turns **tiled-gRNA CasPEX / GLoPro / CAPLOCUS** proximity-labeling proteomics data into a spatial map of predicted transcription-factor (TF) binding zones on a gene's promoter.